Posted December 11, 2015 by

 And honestly, Wheaton has truly become our spiritual family.
 Between the Christian Formation and Ministry (CFM) program with a concentration in Student Development, the weekly student gatherings in our apartment, the honest community of believers, and discipling men through tough issues, I am constantly amazed by God’s provision of learning and opportunity.

 Through the CFM program, God has fanned the flames of my heart to love Jesus more.
 My professors have embodied the transformational power of a relationship with Christ, exemplifying how Christian education must revolve around knowing and experiencing Christ.
-As Charles Spurgeon prayed, “Lord, be present here, then will I look up from the book [Scripture] to the Lord—from the precept to Him who fulfilled it, from the Law to Him who honoured it, from the threatening to Him who has borne it for me, and from the promise to Him in whom it is ‘Yea and amen.’”
+As Charles Spurgeon prayed, “Lord, be present here, then will I look up from the book [Scripture] to the Lord—from the precept to Him who fulfilled it, from the Law to Him who honored it, from the threatening to Him who has borne it for me, and from the promise to Him in whom it is ‘Yea and amen.’”

 Ethan Jones M.A.
 '17 is pursuing a masters in Christian Formation and Ministry with a concentration in Student Development.
 He is a Graduate Resident Adviser (GRA) in Terrace Apartments, one of Wheaton's upperclassmen dorms, and works in the Residence Life Office.
 To learn more about Wheaton's graduate school, the CFM program, or the GRA position, visit their websites.